What are the types of breast cancer?

 Invasive ductal breast cancer (ductal carcinoma)

-About 8 out of 10 invasive breast cancers are this type.
-The cancer develops in the milk ducts of your breast, but breaks out of the duct tubes, and invades, or infiltrates the surrounding tissue of the breast and possibly other areas of the body.
+This is the most common type of breast cancer (about 8 out of 10 invasive breast cancers are this type).
+It starts in the milk ducts in your breast, but then invades the surrounding tissue of the breast.

 It is usually treated with surgery, often followed by chemotherapy or radiotherapy.
 Read more about how breast cancer is treated.